-If there’s one thing that people working with children know– kids programming is expensive!
-Whether you’re working with a school, a local sports team, or club, the expenses add up.
+Kids’ programming can be expensive, and, unfortunately, often underfunded.
+Whether you’re working with a school, a local sports team, or a club, the expenses add up.

-Unfortunately, children’s programming is also frequently underfunded.
-So it often falls to you to raise the extra funds needed to cover educational materials, snack times, craft materials… the list goes on.
+Because these programs can lack funding, it often falls to program leaders like you to raise the extra money needed to cover educational materials, snack times, craft materials… the list goes on.

-Luckily, at 99Pledges we specialize in fundraising ideas for kids involved in sports teams, clubs, and other group activities.
-Over the years, we’ve realized that the most successful fundraisers for kids do two things: 1) They get the entire family involved in the fun and 2) They have high fundraising potential right off the bat.
+At 99Pledges, we specialize in fundraising ideas for kids involved in sports teams, clubs, and other group activities.
+Over the years, we’ve realized that the most successful fundraisers for kids do two things: 1.
+They get the entire family involved in the fun, and 2.
+They have high fundraising potential right off the bat.

 We’ve compiled 35+ fundraising ideas you can use to fund your program that fit those qualifications.
 To help you find the right idea for your organization, the ideas are split into four categories:

 - Our Favorite Fundraising Idea for Kids